It’s Spinach Week here at Kitchen Stewardship! I get to share one of our family’s favorite recipes today.

 If you forget the Parmesan cheese like I often do, there are only 5 ingredients, so you can do it from memory without searching for the recipe.
 Gotta love that!

-- 7 cups (6 oz.) baby spinach leaves (about half a bag or box, or as much as you can fit in your skillet)
+- 7 c.
+(6 oz.) baby spinach leaves (about half a bag or box, or as much as you can fit in your skillet)

 - 1 can (14.5 oz.) diced tomatoes with basil, garlic and oregano, undrained